 She arrived unannounced in New York, surprising officials and New Yorkers alike.
 Queen Elizabeth berthed alongside Queen Mary, Normandie and Mauretania, and for a brief period during March 1940 four of the world’s greatest liners lay side by side.

 Queen Elizabeth was requisitioned for wartime service on 13 November 1940.
 The ship sailed to Singapore where she was refurbished into a troop carrier.
-Here, defensive armament and a degaussing coil (to protect against mines) were fitted.
+Here, defensive armaments and a degaussing coil (to protect against mines) were fitted.

 On 11 February, Queen Elizabeth sailed from Singapore to Sydney, Australia, arriving ten days later.
 Here the conversion into troop ship was completed and Queen Elizabeth undertook her first trooping voyage to the Middle East.
 She spent the next five months carrying troops from Sydney to Suez.
 The ship returned each time with German Prisioner’s of War.